A. David meets Ahimelech the priest at Nob.

 Now David took these words to heart, and was very much afraid of Achish the king of Gath.

 b.
-Did they not sing of him to one another in dances: The song and dance about David that swept the nation of Israel (1 Samuel 18:6-7) was also popular among the Philistines.
-If he didn’t know it before, now David found that there was real price for fame.
+Did they not sing of him to one another in dances: The singing and dancing about David that swept the nation of Israel (1 Samuel 18:6-7) were also popular among the Philistines.
+If he didn’t know it before, now David found that there was a real price for fame.

 c.
 David took these words to heart, and was very much afraid: David knew he was discovered and understood that King Achish would not let the man who killed Goliath go.

 ii.
-Psalm 56 shows that the slide that started on the road from Jonathan and continued on into Gath is now stopped.
-David is on higher ground again.
+Psalm 56 shows that the slide that started on the road from Jonathan and continued on into Gath has now stopped.
+David was on higher ground again.
 This was the difference between David and Saul.
 Both of them slipped but Saul kept sliding, while David turned back to the LORD.